abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ![browse](./images/monitoring-applications/browse.png)

 You can open the *Browse* tabs as many times as you want.
 It's possible to open the same application in several tabs simultaneously.
+To open an application, navigate through *Solution Runner* -> *C# or CLI Application* -> *Browse*.
+This option is only visible when there is a [Launch URL](./running-applications.md#properties).
 Additionally, you can access any URL by entering it into the address bar.

 ![browse-2](./images/monitoring-applications/browse-2.png)